The Transformation and Breakthrough of Chaozhou Teapots

 The Transformation and Breakthrough of Chaozhou Teapots-1

-In Guangzhou, the region has a long-standing tradition of Kung Fu tea, and the Chaozhou hand-pulled red clay (hereafter referred to as “Chaozhou pot”) has become a representative symbol of Chaozhou culture.
+In Guangzhou, the Chaozhou region has a long-standing tradition of Kung Fu , and the Chaozhou hand-pulled red clay (hereafter referred to as “Chaozhou pot”) has become a representative symbol of Chaozhou culture.
 Although the Chaozhou pot, closely tied to the lives of the people of Chaozhou, is not struggling for survival compared to most intangible cultural heritages, it still faces the challenge of continuous inheritance and breaking through its limitations.

 “Earthenware Jars” Ascending to the Hall of Elegance

-Compared to the widely known purple clay , Chaozhou pots are less famous.
+Compared to the widely known purple clay teapots, Chaozhou pots are less famous.
 In fact, Chaozhou pots are also a type of purple clay teapot.
 However, there are significant differences in craftsmanship between Chaozhou pots and Yixing purple clay teapots.
 Unlike the method of manually shaping the body or joining clay pieces used in Yixing purple clay teapots, Chaozhou pots are formed using a hand-pulling technique, which requires a high level of skill from the potter.
 The potter must complete various shapes by pinching the clay while it rapidly rotates, followed by more than ten complex processes including trimming, attaching the spout, handle, and lid, carving, and firing, all requiring a deep foundation in manual craftsmanship.

 As an inheritor of Chaozhou pots and a national-level master of fine arts, Xie Hua is the fifth-generation successor of the “Junhe” Chaozhou pot family.
 Xie Hua frankly admits that outsiders once referred to Chaozhou pots as “earthenware jars,” implying they were not fit for the hall of elegance, which left him unsatisfied.